lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ## No-Response

 {{rfc7967}} defines a No-Response option limiting the responses made by a server to a request.
-If the value is not known by both ends, then TV is set to this value, MO is set to "equal" and CDA is set to "not-sent".
+If the value is known by both ends, then TV is set to this value, MO is set to "equal" and CDA is set to "not-sent".

 Otherwise, if the value is changing over time, TV is not set, MO is set to "ignore" and